Quattroruote

 Quattroruote (English: Four Wheels) is an Italian automobile magazine established by Marchigian entrepreneur Gianni Mazzocchi in February 1956.
 Over the years it has increased its reach by joint ventures with several other international publishers in countries such as Russia, China, Romania and England in 2007, where it launched a partnership with Top Gear (magazine).
-Among its regular features are montly updated tables of used car prices.
+Among its regular features are monthly updated tables of used car prices.

 History and profile

 Quattroruote was established by Gianni Mazzocchi in 1956.
 The publisher of the magazine is Editoriale Domus.
 Its head office is in Rozzano (MI), where the historical museum of the magazine is located.
 The magazine is published monthly and it offers news on road and track tests, price lists for new cars as well as quotations for used vehicles.

 The magazine is also published in various countries, including China and Russia which was launched in 2006.

 Circulation

 Quattroruote had a circulation of 596,742 copies between September 1993 and August 1994.
 The circulation of the magazine was 464,000 copies in 2004.
 Between February 2006 and January 2007 the magazine sold 450,500 copies.
 It was the first best-selling automobile magazine in Italy in 2007 with a circulation of 425,539 copies.
 The magazine had a circulation of 354,735 copies in 2010, making it the fourth best-selling European automobile magazine and the absolute best selling in Italy.